Yikes-Cyborg-Run/ePaper-Pi-Cam/README.md

 -->
 <img src='https://github.com/Yikes-Cyborg-Run/ePaper-Pi-Cam/blob/main/Resources/title.jpg' align='left'>
 <br><br>
-Take photos with Raspberry Pi and show them on a WaveShare ePaper display.
+This project lets you take photos with Raspberry Pi and then show them on a WaveShare ePaper display.
-Buttons to loop through past photos.
+Included are options to auto-scroll through your photos, or you can use buttons to tab through them manually.
+There are several different camera configuration options that can be customized by editing the config.txt file.
+Deleting photos is also an option.

 ## Wire up hardware ##
 **Setup Waveshare ePaper Display**